mohibkhan2001/Acme-Bistro/README.md

 ## Features

 - **Responsive Design**: Adapts seamlessly to various screen sizes and devices.
+- **Parallax Effect**: The page incorporates a parallax scrolling effect, adding depth and a dynamic feel to the user experience.
 - **Horizontal Scrolling**: Smooth horizontal scrolling for the Chef's Specials section.
 - **Interactive Menu**: Menu items that flip on hover, displaying details on the back.
 - **Category Filtering**: Filter menu items by categories such as Burgers, Pastas, Steaks, and Desserts.